ibmresilient/resilient-community-apps/fn_symantec_dlp/README.md

   Provide a high-level description of the function itself and its remote software or application.
   The text below is parsed from the "description" and "long_description" attributes in the setup.py file -->
-**IBM QRadar SOAR app for Symantec DLP**
+**IBM Security QRadar SOAR app for Symantec DLP**

  ![screenshot: main](./doc/screenshots/main.png)

 This app allows bi-directional synchronization between IBM Security QRadar SOAR and Symantec DLP.
-Symantec DLP incidents are escalated to IBM SOAR as cases with the creation of artifacts and notes in SOAR from the incident.
+Symantec DLP incidents are escalated to SOAR as cases with the creation of artifacts and notes in SOAR from the incident.

 ### Key Features
 <!--